cortex-workshops/inventory-service/README.md

-Update by Taylor Schmidt at Mon Sep 22 21:31:37 UTC 2025 Update by Taylor Schmidt at Mon Sep 29 13:43:40 UTC 2025 Update by Taylor Schmidt at Wed Oct  1 13:43:56 UTC 2025
+Update by Taylor Schmidt at Mon Sep 22 21:31:37 UTC 2025 Update by Taylor Schmidt at Mon Sep 29 13:43:40 UTC 2025 Update by Taylor Schmidt at Wed Oct  1 13:43:56 UTC 2025 Update by Taylor Schmidt at Thu Oct  2 13:39:57 UTC 2025